 When attention is limited and opportunities to click away to other pages are abundant, you have to make sure you’re doing everything you can to grab, hold, and excite every person that lands on your page.

 Clumsy keyword integration and poorly written copy can quickly turn credit-card-in-hand shoppers into mistrusting, disinterested customers of your competitors.

 Confusing, dry, error-ridden writing breeds mistrust, boredom, and frustration—none of which cultivate a “buying mood”.
 And those feelings don’t just apply to your product.

-Human nature leads us to make judgements quickly and resist changing our minds.
+Human nature leads us to make judgments quickly and resist changing our minds.
 So that lack of confidence in your listing easily grows to include your product and your brand.

 Assuming people don’t read or that a few mistakes won’t really matter could cost you a lot of money.

 Create and captizaliize on your traffic

 There are many opportunities and elements to consider as you begin to optimize your Amazon listing’s title, bullets, and description.
 Whether you create your own listing or contract someone to do so, here are the essential points every optimized listing should follow.